 Do you live in or plan to travel to Sudan?
 Would you like to access everything the internet has to offer while you’re there?
 Unfortunately, that can be difficult, thanks to strict censorship and geo-blocking policies in place by the Sudanese government.
 In Sudan, alongside censored TV and news content, many things online are filtered or blocked completely.
 Social media is monitored, and critical comments about the government or security can have repercussions to the speaker.

-How to pick out a great VPN from the crowded marketplace
+How to pick out a truly secure VPN

 There are a lot of things to consider when you’re doing research on the best VPNs for Sudan.
 Things like, what size network is good?
 What kind of encryption do you need, and how much?
 What are the differences between free and paid VPNs?

-Let’s answer that last one right away: avoid free VPNs – they’re never “free.”
+Let’s answer that last one right away: avoid free VPNs – they’re never “free” (and sometimes they’re not even VPNs).
 Most companies offering free VPN services engage in unethical practices, like selling user data to third parties.
 This actually makes you less safe.
 A trustworthy paid VPN doesn’t sell – or even log – your data and has strong, secure encryption.